 Extracurricular activities: Groups you belong to outside of class, such as sporting teams, clubs,& and organizations.

 Faculty: Professors and instructors who teach and/or conduct research.

-FERPA: Federal Education Rights and Privacy Act (FERPA).
-This law governs how colleges protect and share student information.
+FERPA: Family Education Rights and Privacy Act (FERPA).
+This law governs how UCR protects and shares student information.

 Final Exam: An exam that typically is given during finals week, the last week of the semester.

 First-Generation Student: A student whose neither parent nor guardian has earned a four-year degree.

 Fraternity: An organization of men to build a community.
 Some provide housing so that members can congregate and live together.

 Freshman: A first-year college student, or one who has earned fewer than 45 units.

 Full-Time Student: A student enrolled in at least 12 units during the fall/spring/winter quarters, and/or nine units in the summer to qualify for financial aid.
 It is recommended students take 15 units per quarter to graduate within 4 years.